KatherineMichel/church-website-and-marketing-on-a-budget/research_sprint.md

 According to [this excerpt from The Book of Discipline (2012)](http://www.umc.org/who-we-are/developments-and-changes-since-1968) published by the United Methodist Church , United Methodist membership in the United States and Europe has declined since 1968.
 During that same time, membership in Africa and Asia grew significantly.

+This decline membership in the United States and Europe was not due to a change in population, since the populations of these regions have greatly increased since then.
+Also,

 ## LifeChurch